 The October 6, 2024 cruise on the Scarlet Lady departs from Barcelona, Spain.
-On this 7 Night Irresistible Med & Rome (Barcelona Roundtrip) sailing, the ship will visit a total of 5 different cruise port destinations, including its departure port.
+On this 7 Night Irresistible Med & Rome (Barcelona Roundtrip) sailing, the ship will visit a total of 5 cruise port destinations, including its departure port.
 The Scarlet Lady sets sail on Sunday, Oct 6th and returns on Sunday, Oct 13th.

 Use the buttons below to toggle between cabin types.